-The Lexus RX is a large premium SUV, available in regular five-seat and seven-seat (RX L) formats.
-The current model RX is the fourth generation, which was launched in 2015.
-The RX L joined the range two years later.
+The fourth-generation Lexus RX was a large premium SUV, available in regular five-seat and seven-seat (RX L) formats.
+The RX range launched in the UK in 2015, and was bolstered by the longer RX L two years later.
+This fourth-generation line-up was removed from sale in 2022, making way for the new fifth-generation range.

-Like most Lexus models, the RX and RX L are now only available in the UK with a petrol-electric hybrid drivetrain.
-No conventional petrol or diesel models are offered.
+Like most Lexus models, the RX and RX L were only available in the UK with a petrol-electric hybrid drivetrain towards the end of their time on sale.
+No conventional petrol or diesel models were offered.

 Body style: Large SUV